 Teachers and other employees will be assisted by principals and other professionals in working with students with persistent behavioral difficulty.

 Elementary Behavioral Expectations/Consequences

 The following are expectations for behavior for every elementary student.
-Following these actions will ensure that we have a safe and effective learning environment.
-We expect all of our students to be responsible and respectful.
+Following these actions will ensure that we have a safe and effective learning environment for all individuals.

 Expectations: